Home emergency policies cover callouts to fix essential parts of your home such as the electrics, boiler or plumbing if something goes wrong.

 How to get it for free

 The best way to get a free home emergency policy is through a home insurer.
-Many offer it as an add-on that costs more but there are a handful that have comprehensive emergency callout services as standard.
+Many offer it as an add-on that costs more but there are a handful that offer comprehensive emergency callout services as standard.

 A Star Rating indicates where a product or proposition sits in the market based on the quality and comprehensiveness of the features it offers.
-5 Stars is its best rating and it is “an excellent product with a comprehensive range of features and benefits”.

 There’s a 24/7 helpline and Together Mutual will cover the costs of the callout, labour and up to £100 or parts.
-There’s an £1,000 annual limit on callouts but it says only 5% of cases go over the limit.
+There’s a £1,000 annual limit on callouts but it says only 5% of cases go over the limit.

 All boilers under 15 years old are covered as long as they’ve been serviced.
 Once it’s been serviced it will be covered again, even if you had a callout before.

-We believe people deserve fairer insurance premiums so we've created groups that consumers can join for free, we then use your combined buying power to negotiate better and often cheaper deals with insurers.
+We believe people deserve fairer insurance premiums so we've created groups that consumers can join for free.
+We then use your combined buying power to negotiate better and often cheaper deals with insurers.

 Is there a difference between standalone home emergency policies and those offered by home insurers?